x

 ACLU Senior Policy Analyst Jay Stanley said Fusus is building real-time crime centers for police departments around the country.
 However, he worries this could infringe on the Fourth Amendment and also worries about abuse of the system.

-"Police cameras and other cameras all being fed into a central location, really that gives the police a lot of power.
-More power than police have ever had in history before," said Stanley.
+"Police cameras and other cameras all being fed into a central location, really, that gives the police a lot of power.
+More power than police have ever had in history before," Stanley said.
 "The concerns there are about abuse.
-Sometimes you get abusive officers, sometimes you get whole departments."
+Sometimes, you get abusive officers; sometimes, you get whole departments."

 "But at what cost are you trying to find efficiency?
-Now you have less interaction with residents, which I think is really important," said Kyle resident Yvonne Flores-Cale.
+Now you have less interaction with residents, which I think is really important," Kyle resident Yvonne Flores-Cale said.

 A former council member, Flores Cale said she will not be opting into the voluntary program.
 She also questioned the lack of community involvement before it was approved by the city council.

-"It's imperative that you have community input when you spend over half a million dollars of taxpayer dollars on a program that may not be successful," said Flores-Cale.
+"It's imperative that you have community input when you spend over half a million dollars of taxpayer dollars on a program that may not be successful," Flores-Cale said.

 In September, city council members approved an 8-year contract with the company for a total of $675,000.
 You can learn more about it here.